 Somerset House Saturdays

-Somerset House is a wonderful venue on a sunny day, especially when the fountains are working in the courtyard as children love to run in and out of them (bring a towel and spare clothes).
-Knowing the appeal for families, Somerset House runs free family workshops each Saturday afternoon for 6-12 year-olds and some sessions for under 5s too.
-No pre-booking available so you just need to check the online schedule, arrive early and collect a ticket on the day.
+Somerset House is a wonderful venue on a sunny day, especially when the fountains are working in the courtyard as children love to run in and out of them (pack a towel and spare clothes).
+Knowing the appeal for families, Somerset House runs free family workshops each Saturday afternoon for 6-12 year olds and some sessions for under 5s too.
+You don't need to pre-book, just check the online schedule, arrive early and collect a ticket on the day.

 For older children, you might want to consider the Somerset House Free Guided Tour or a visit to the Courtauld Gallery which is free to visit on Monday mornings.